Last Updated on

 Compared to dogs, people can much more easily metabolize Theobromine.

 Pet Poisoning Symptoms

-Be familiar with signs of toxicity.
-You never know when your dog will accidentally eat chocolate or something equally harmful like Nutella.
+It is important to be familiar with signs of toxicity.
+You never know when your dog will accidentally eat chocolate or Nutella.

 A Nutella Poison Plan

-Prevent the situation from worsening by making your dog vomit.
-Mix hydrogen peroxide with water to achieve this.
-Activated charcoal can also be used.
+They may tell you to make the dog vomit — sometimes hydrogen peroxide is mixed with water to achieve this.
+Activated charcoal may also be an option.